galaxyproject/training-material/topics/imaging/tutorials/multiplex-tissue-imaging-TMA/tutorial.md

 # Stitching and registration with **ASHLAR**

-After illumination is corrected across round tiles, the tiles must be stitched together, and subsequently, each round mosaic must be registered together into a single pyramidal OME-TIFF file. **ASHLAR** from MCMICRO provides both of these functions.
+After illumination is corrected across round tiles, the tiles must be stitched together, and subsequently, each round mosaic must be registered together into a single pyramidal OME-TIFF file. **ASHLAR** ({% cite Muhlich2022 %}) from MCMICRO provides both of these functions.

 > ### {% icon comment %} Important detail: Marker File
 >